BluePlumStudio/QGettingStarted/README.md

 # QGettingStarted
-A open-source library for launching and downloading 'Minecraft'.
+An open-source library for launching and downloading 'Minecraft'.